Friday I'm in Love: Music video

-The video, directed by Tim Pope, features the band performing the song in front of various backdrops on a soundstage, in homage to French silent filmmaker Georges Méliès: the video features the appearance of characters from his The Eclipse, or the Courtship of the Sun and Moon.
+The music video for "Friday I'm in Love", directed by Tim Pope, features the band performing the song in front of various backdrops on a soundstage, in homage to French silent filmmaker Georges Méliès: the video features the appearance of characters from his The Eclipse, or the Courtship of the Sun and Moon.
 Throughout the video the band play with various props and costumes while several extras wander around, causing chaos and ultimately trashing the set.

 Tim Pope makes a cameo at the beginning, riding a rocking horse and yelling out high-pitched stage directions through a plastic megaphone after inhaling helium from a balloon.
 The band's Japanese make-up artist also makes an appearance.
 The final shot is of bassist Simon Gallup crouching and peering into the camera while wearing a bridal veil and holding some champagne.
-The producer of "Friday, I'm in Love", Dave M. Allen, makes an appearance in the background, also holding up props.
-Another oddity is the band's name on the drum—a scrawled "The Cures" rather than the band's singular name.
+The producer of "Friday I'm in Love", Dave M. Allen, makes an appearance in the background, also holding up props.

+A notable oddity is the band's name on the drum—a scrawled "The Cures" rather than the band's singular name.